Curriculum for Excellence (CfE) Experiences and Outcomes: first level

 Possible approach to assessing learning

-- Children may upload photos or a record of their work to their online learning journal or online learning space on Google classroom or Microsoft Teams.
+- Some children may want to present their work to the class, others may prefer to share this only with yourself.
+They may wish to add/upload photos or a record of their work to their learning journal, possibly online.
 This will give you the opportunity to provide feedback and next steps.

 You may want to use questions like the ones below: